Satyameva Jayate (2018 film)

-Principal photography for Satyameva Jayate began on 5 March 2018.
-It was released in global cinemas on 15 August 2018, coinciding with India's Independence Day.
-Opening on 2500 screens, the film received mixed reviews from critics and clashed with Reema Kagti's sports drama Gold starring Akshay Kumar.
-Nevertheless, Satyameva Jayate was well received by the audience and broke various opening day records for an A-rated film.
-The film was successful at the box office, and emerged as one of the highest-grossing Bollywood film of the year, grossing ₹1.10 billion worldwide.
+Principal photography began on 5 March 2018.

+Satyameva Jayate was released on 15 August 2018, coinciding with India's Independence Day, and received mixed reviews from critics.
+The film broke various opening day records for an A-rated film and emerged as one of the highest-grossing Hindi films of the year by grossing ₹1.10 billion worldwide.
 A sequel titled Satyameva Jayate 2 was released in 2021.

-Premise

-The story follows vigilante Virendra "Veer" Rathod, who kills corrupt police officers.
-Shivansh Rathod, an honest police officer is called to hunt Veer down after the body count begins to rise.